 Wairau River Family Estate, corner State Highway 6 and Rapaura Road, Renwick

 A family run business from grape to bottle to their own restaurant table, Wairau River was the busiest cellar door and restaurant we visited.
-We enjoyed a cheese platter with glasses of Chardonnay and Riesling in the mudbrick and rimu beamed restaurant.
-We visited on a Sunday, the family friendly restaurant filled up as we arrived so it might be worth reserving a table, there is seating outside in the vines if the weather allows.
+We sat in the mudbrick and rimu beamed restaurant with a cheese platter and glasses of chardonnay and riesling.
+On a busy Sunday the family friendly restaurant filled up fast so it might be worth reserving a table in the weekend, there is seating outside in the vines if the weather allows.

 We left Wairau River with a bottle of 2011 Summer Riesling, I’m keen to follow the instructions on the label “Sup with carefree abandon and frivolous frivolity”.